hugobaudchon/object-detection-project/README.md

 ### Data Collection

-Steps 1-3 are for virtual robot setup, while steps 4-5 are for running data collection on either a real or virtual robot.
+Steps 1-3 are for virtual robot setup only, while steps 4-5 are for running data collection on either a real or virtual robot.

 #### Virtual Robot Setup (optional if you only want to use the real robot)